Tara-Engine/Tara/MaterialDocs.md

 ```

+One thing to be careful about is single-channel textures store their value in the `w` component (ie, the alpha channel).
+This is likely to apply to metallic, roughness, and AO maps.

 # Lighting Materials
 Lighting materials are used by cameras to light a scene, as part of the deferred rendering process.